How Soon can Kittens Leave their Mother?

 See files for Cats

-Why should not we separate a kitten prematurely?
+Why we should not separate a kitten prematurely

-Breastfeeding kittens, essential for proper development
+Breastfeeding kittens is essential for their proper development

 The importance of kitten socialization

 Another important aspect is socialization with their mother and siblings.
 This is a very important time for kittens to socialise and learn how to interact with different people, animals and environments.
 The socialization period helps them become stable and happy adult cats.
 This is why it's best to adopt them after they have had the opportunity to learn important social skills from their family.

 Tips for separating a cat from their mother